-Speech by Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat at Global Space and Technology Convention 2024 on 15 February 2024.
+Speech by Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat at the Global Space and Technology Convention 2024 on 15 February 2024.

 Mr Jeremy Chan, Chairman, Singapore Space and Technology Limited,